L400-RTI/Training-material/modules/09 - Rules (Activator).md

   - If a field is missing in an event but referenced in a rule, the condition may evaluate as false or not at all.

-  - Design rules to be resilient to paReal-Time Intelligenceal records where appropriate (e.g., via fallback conditions or default values downstream in the pipeline).
+  - Design rules to be resilient to partial records where appropriate (e.g., via fallback conditions or default values downstream in the pipeline).

 #### Structured vs. Semi-Structured Input